RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

 Custom Models
 =============

 The Standard Layers approach is useful for quickly setting up simple models, but parameterising models in this way is not always the best way of analysing data.
-For example, in the case of lipids, it is often natural and intuitive to analyse the data in terms of area per lipid rather than in terms of d, :math:`\rho` and roughness.
+For example, in the case of lipids, it is often natural and intuitive to analyse the data in terms of area per lipid rather than in terms of [d, :math:`\rho`, :math:`\sigma`]  (thickness, SLD, roughness).
 Similarly, for solid state samples thinking in terms of density and composition is often more appropriate than SLD.
 In common with RasCAL, you can parameterise your model in any way you like, and then rather than building the model in the input class, the model is constructed using a custom model script.
 This is by far the most powerful method for using RAT for data analysis, as virtually any type of model can be implemented in this way.

-Again in common with RasCAL, there are two main options for custom modelling:
+There are two main options for custom modelling:

-* **Custom Layers** - In this method, the parameters are grouped into layers within the script, with the output then defining layers as [d, :math:`\rho`, r] triplets.
+* **Custom Layers** - In this method, the parameters are grouped into layers within the script, with the output then defining layers as [d, :math:`\rho`, :math:`\sigma`] triplets.

 * **Custom XY Profile** - In this method the input parameters are used to create a z (in Angstroms) versus SLD curve, from which the reflectivity is calculated.

 .. _customLayers: